locustio/locust/docs/running-distributed.rst

 To do this, you start one instance of Locust in master mode using the ``--master`` flag and multiple worker instances using the ``--worker`` flag.
 If the workers are not on the same machine as the master you use ``--master-host`` to point them to the IP/hostname of the machine running the master.

+You can use the ``--processes`` flag to launch multiple instances at the same time.
+It will launch a master process and the specified number of worker processes.
+Used in combination with ``--worker`` it will only launch workers (appropriate if you need multiple machines to generate your load).

 The master instance runs Locust's web interface, and tells the workers when to spawn/stop Users.
 The workers run your Users and send back statistics to the master.
 The master instance doesn't run any Users itself.

 Both the master and worker machines must have a copy of the locustfile when running Locust distributed.